apache/parquet-site/content/en/docs/Overview/_index.md

 ### parquet-mr

 The parquet-mr repository is part of the Apache Parquet project and specifically focuses on providing Java tools for handling the Parquet file format within the Hadoop ecosystem.
+The "mr" stands for MapReduce.
 Essentially, this repository includes all the necessary Java libraries and modules that allow developers to read and write Apache Parquet files.

 The parquet-mr repository contains an implementation of the Apache Parquet format.
 There are a number of other Parquet format implementations, which are listed below.